paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-046-public-utility-regulatory-policies.md

 Subsec. (b)(5).
 Pub.
 L. 109–58, § 1254(b)(1), added par.
 (5).

 Subsec. (c).
 Pub.
-L. 109–58, § 1254(b)(2), which directed amendment of subsec. (d) by inserting at end “In the case of the standard established by paragraph (15), the reference contained in this subsection to November 9, 1978, shall be deemed to be a reference to August 8, 2005.”, was executed by making the insertion in subsec. (c) at end to reflect the probable intent of Congress.

-Pub.
 L. 109–58, § 1252(h), inserted at end “In the case of the standard established by paragraph (14) of [section 2621(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section2621/d&num=0&edition=prelim), the reference contained in this subsection to November 9, 1978, shall be deemed to be a reference to August 8, 2005.”

 Pub.
 L. 109–58, § 1251(b)(2), inserted at end “In the case of each standard established by paragraphs (11) through (13) of [section 2621(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section2621/d&num=0&edition=prelim), the reference contained in this subsection to November 9, 1978, shall be deemed to be a reference to August 8, 2005.”

 Subsec. (d).
 Pub.
+L. 109–58, § 1254(b)(2), which directed amendment of subsec. (d) by inserting at end “In the case of the standard established by paragraph (15), the reference contained in this subsection to November 9, 1978, shall be deemed to be a reference to August 8, 2005.”, was repealed and made void by Pub.
+L. 117–58, § 40104(a)(2)(B)(ii).
+See Effective Date of 2021 Amendment note below.

+Pub.
 L. 109–58, § 1251(b)(3)(A), added subsec. (d).

 Subsec. (e).
 Pub.
 L. 109–58, § 1252(i)(1), added subsec. (e).

 Subsec. (f).
 Pub.
 L. 109–58, § 1254(b)(3)(A), added subsec. (f).

 1992—Subsec. (b)(1), (2).
 Pub.
 L. 102–486 inserted “(or after October 24, 1992, in the case of standards under paragraphs (7), (8), and (9) of [section 2621(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section2621/d&num=0&edition=prelim))”.

+#### Effective Date of 2021 Amendment
+Pub.
+L. 117–58, div.
+D, title I, § 40104(a)(2)(B)(ii), Nov.
+15, 2021, 135 Stat.
+931, provided that: “Paragraph (2) of section 1254(b) of the Energy Policy Act of 2005 (Public Law 109–58; 119 Stat.
+971) [amending this section] is repealed and the amendment made by that paragraph (as in effect on the day before the date of enactment of this Act [Nov.
+15, 2021]) is void, and section 112(d) of the Public Utility Regulatory Policies Act of 1978 ([16 U.S.C.
+2622(d)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section2622/d&num=0&edition=prelim)) shall be in effect as if that amendment had not been enacted.”

 #### Effective Date of 2007 Amendment
 Amendment by Pub.
 L. 110–140 effective on the date that is 1 day after Dec.
 19, 2007, see section 1601 of Pub.
 L. 110–140, set out as an Effective Date note under [section 1824 of Title 2](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section1824&num=0&edition=prelim), The Congress.